Pete-Fowler/battleship/README.md

 Array.prototype.fill() with object passes reference and not new instance The contents of the first fill is only evaluating once - creating the second array, and then it is duplicating that array 7 times, so they are all connected.

+Cannot compare 2 arrays???
+Used JSON.stringify() on arrays in the AI adjacent shot function.